learreDHDK/ccode/README.md

 				<td>Be given a status: Draft, validated, final</td>
 				<td>Inferred: Final</td>
 				<td>Validated ("Active")</td>
-				<td>"Version numbers will be updated when processing changes would cause changes to storms from previous years.
-Such changes could be caused, for example, by adjustments to the merge routines.
+				<td>Version numbers are updated when processing changes cause changes to storms from previous years (for example, by adjustments to the merge routines)
-Inferred: Validated"</td>
+Inferred: Validated</td>
 				<td>This data is updated periodically and has no reasons for this.
 Could not access the previous versions because they are superseded by new versions so they say the old versions are accessible at the ORNL.
 Inferred: Validated</td>
 				<td>Inferred validated bescause the data is updated yearly from a view of the dataset but not stated.</td>
 				<td>Not stated and not inferable since data contains no information on years but just stated in the website that the data is on the latest year available</td>